 STSK 1210: University Success

 The course content will include techniques for academic success at the university level with emphasis on the individual student's course work.
 Subjects to be included are time management techniques, note-taking and listening skills, reading and critical thinking development, and essay and objective test taking tips.
 Topics of special interest to the individual student may also be included.
+This course is required for all students who are provisionally accepted to NNU.

 STSK 1410: Reading Strategies

-This course offers a variety of possibilities for improving your reading ability for college and graduate school level work A popular option is speed reading which focuses on college level reading and beyond and includes a heavy component for comprehension building and critical thinking.
+This course offers a variety of possibilities for improving your reading ability for college and graduate school level work.
+A popular option is speed reading which focuses on college level reading and beyond and includes a heavy component for comprehension building and critical thinking.
 Students who take this option usually double their reading speed in ten weeks or less.
 Another option is analytical reading which focuses on improving your ability to understand and remember more complex material from textbooks and other sources.
-A further option is vocabulary building which will guide you as you enrich your vocabulary for college work and for graduate school exams.
+Another option is vocabulary building which will guide you as you enrich your vocabulary for college work and for graduate school exams.
 More options are available.

 STSK 1510: Math Strategies